jaxwong/tp/docs/DeveloperGuide.md

 **Use case: UC17 - List todos**

+**MSS**
+1. User requests to view the lists of todos
+2. Overbooked shows the list of todos

+Use case ends.

+**Extensions**

+* 1a.
+Overbooked is unable to get the list of todos
+    * 1a1.
+Overbooked shows an error message

+Use case ends.

 **Use case: UC18 - Mark a todo as complete**

+**MSS**
+1. User requests to mark a todo as complete
+2. Overbooked marks the contact as complete in the database
+3. Overbooked updates the list to reflect the marking

+Use case ends.

+**Extensions**

+* 1a.
+User provides an unacceptable value for the argument
+    * 1a1.
+Overbooked informs the user of the acceptable values

+Use case ends.

 **Use case: UC19 - Mark a todo as incomplete**

+**MSS**
+1. User requests to mark a todo as complete
+2. Overbooked marks the contact as complete in the database
+3. Overbooked updates the list to reflect the marking

+Use case ends.

+**Extensions**

+* 1a.
+User provides an unacceptable value for the argument
+    * 1a1.
+Overbooked informs the user of the acceptable values

+Use case ends.

 ### Non-Functional Requirements